ASCENSION OF OUR LORD

 Behold I am sending the promise of My Father upon you, stay in the city until you are clothed with power from on high.
 (Luke 24:49)

-Let us therefore trust not in ourselves, nor allow ourselves to be satisfied by the joy of our present celebration, for the work of salvation is ever on-going and it calls on us who try to attend, observe, and live Mother Church’s Liturgy, to accede to the words of Our Lord and pray most sincerely for the proximate coming of God’s Gift of His Most Holy Spirit, that He might be poured out in much-needed fulness upon Mother Church to invest her with heavenly power in her struggles for the Truth of Jesus against the darkness threatening the world.
+Let us therefore trust not in ourselves, nor allow ourselves to be satisfied by joys of this world or any spiritual self satisfaction; for the work of our salvation is ever on-going and it calls on us who try to attend, observe, and live-out-to-the-full Mother Church’s Liturgy, to accede to the words of Our Lord and pray most sincerely for the proximate coming of God’s Gift of His Most Holy Spirit, that He might be poured out in much-needed fulness upon Mother Church to invest her with heavenly power in her struggles for the Truth of Jesus against the darkness threatening the world.
 Let us also invoke the Holy Spirit of Jesus into our own hearts, to help each of us learn to better say ‘no’ to ourselves and to all sin; and – in the measure of His unstinting goodness and in accordance with His own good and immeasurable time -- to guide us, lead us, form us for closeness, yes, even intimacy, with Jesus, our own Flesh-and-Blood Lord and Saviour, and in Him, for love of the heavenly Father.